PLAN, NAVIGATE, TRANSITION

-The Office of Alumni Relations and Office of Career Services collaborate to offer programs and services to graduates of all ages to help them determine their career paths, their job search plans, or ways to network with other Tigers.
+The Office of Alumni Relations and Office of Career Services collaborate to offer career and networking programs and services to graduates of all ages.
 Alumni are encouraged to volunteer in support of fellow alumni and current Tigers through mentoring programs or service as an employer/recruiter for Trinity student talent.

 Career planning is a process through which individuals evaluate interests, values, and skills and match them to career-related options.
 Throughout the process, networking is the key.
 Connecting with other Tigers can provide direct advice related to your career goals.

 The first task in career planning is information gathering.
 This requires assessing individual career interests, work values, and skills and gathering information about work environments (occupations or industries) that are a match to what one learns about oneself.
 This information is also used to make decisions about major selection and whether and where to attend graduate or professional school.

 Once someone has enough information, he or she can begin making career planning decisions.
 The Career Services staff is available to assist with identifying and working through barriers to career decision making, such as misconceptions about careers, industries, or occupations; lack of experience or understanding with decision-making as a process; or other personal issues that may detract from being able to focus on career issues.

 Individuals who develop concrete career plans are more likely to reach their career goals sooner than those that "shoot from the hip."
 Setting up a "formal" plan that includes goals, strategies, timelines and benchmarks can be remarkably helpful.
 A plan provides organization and to some extent motivation, since one is able to see progress as it is set out in the plan.